Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Funding requirements

-Depending on the property, the buyer and lender may also review the survey.
+Depending on the transaction, the buyer, lender, and title company may also review the property survey.

-For homes in HOA communities, HOA documents, resale certificates, and association information may also need to be ordered and reviewed.
+For homes in an HOA community, resale certificates, governing documents, fees, assessments, and association information may need to be ordered and reviewed.

 Step 6: Seller Responsibilities Before Closing